 - JasperReports Server should be stopped when using the import and export utilities.
-This is very important for the import utility to avoid issues with caches, configuration, and security. - All command line options start with two dashes (--). - You must specify either a directory or a zip file to export to or import from.

-- The import and export commands include additional options to import and export keys between servers that need to share export catalogs.
-The options for sharing keys are documented in the TIBCO JasperReports Server Security Guide.
-Once keys have been shared between servers, the commands in this chapter can be used without specifying keys. - Make sure the output location specified for an export is writable to the user running the command. - All URIs are repository paths originating at the root (/).
+This is very important for the import utility to avoid issues with caches, configuration, and security. - All command-line options start with two dashes (--). - You must specify either a directory or a zip file to export to or import from. - The import and export commands include additional options to import and export keys between servers that need to share export catalogs.
+The options for sharing keys are documented in the JasperReports Server Security Guide.
+Once keys have been shared between servers, the commands in this chapter can be used without specifying keys. - If you are exporting or importing organizations, you must be aware of resource dependencies outside of the organization that may block the operation.
+For more information, see Dependencies During Import and Export. - Ensure the output location specified for an export is writable to the user running the command. - All URIs are repository paths originating at the root (/).
+In commercial editions of the server, even those with a single default organization, the path must include the organization unless you specify the --organization option, for example: